Self-guided Tours FAQ

 What is a self-guided tour?

-If you crave a great sense of independence on your bike journey in Asia, perhaps our self-guided tours are for you!
-Self-guided tours offer all conveniences and seamless experience of guided Grasshopper Adventures tours, but add an element of independence for the riders.
-These tours also put more emphasis on your self-reliance.
+If you crave more independence on your bike journey in Asia, perhaps our self-guided cycle tours are for you!
+Self-guided tours offer some of the conveniences of a guided Grasshopper Adventures tour, but with an added dose of independence.

-We offer self-guided tours in Thailand, Vietnam, Sri Lanka, Taiwan and Japan.
+We currently offer self-guided tours in Thailand, Vietnam, Taiwan and Japan.

-- High quality bikes, helmet, handlebar bags, basic tools and accessories, locks [option to upgrade to a premium Lynskey Cooper titanium bike or Cannondale Synapse carbon frame drop-bar bike]
+- High quality bikes, helmets, handlebar bags, basic tools and accessories, locks.
+In some countries there is the option to upgrade to a premium bike

 - Wahoo ELEMNT cycling computer with GPS routes

-- Self-guided Grasshopper App with written & audio content for historical and cultural points-of-interest, food, and language information
+- Self-guided Grasshopper App with audio and visual content for historical and cultural points-of-interest, food, and language information

 - Emergency support